Avixcn/WHSTechNotes/journal.md

 Today, I explained a way that computer science could be valuable for a career in interested in.

-One career i'm interested in is photography and clothing design.
+One career i'm interested in is photography and fashion design.
 Computer science could be valuable in photography because i could possibly learn to edit pictures or videos better.
-Computer science could be useful in clothing design becuase it could assist me in finding out ways to make designs or try out different ideas I have.
+Computer science could be useful in fashion design becuase it could assist me in finding out ways to make designs or try out different ideas I have.